 All out glamour.

 All out colour.
-Such flamboyance of colour that it takes Bright Winters time to get used to wearing it.
+Such purity of colour some may need time to get used to wearing it.
 Not Myles.
-He got it instantly, like he had always known it.
+He got it instantly, as if he had always known it.

-As a Bright Winter, in 12 Season (Tone) Colour Analysis, he is fundamentally a Winter, but incorporates a small element of Spring.
-That means that the True Winter palette, with its dark reds, blues, and especially purples, has a pale yellow light shining on it.
-Colours become lighter and so slightly yellowed.
-The effect is of brightness and high energy, conveyed by the highest colour saturation in the spectrum.
-(To understand saturation better, see the article What Are Clear And Soft Colours?)
+As a Bright Winter, in 12 Season Colour Analysis, he is fundamentally a Winter, but incorporates a small element of Spring.
+That means that the True Winter palette, with its dark reds, blues, and especially purples, is very similar and appears to have a pale yellow light shining on it.
+Colours become lighter, slightly warmer, and brighter.

 You met Myles before in Clear and Muted Orange In Eyes, in the first photograph illustrating beer bottle transparency in the browns and oranges coloring the iris.
 Here is his eye, once more.
 Notice the very sharp transitions between hair/skin/eye colour, and how generously pigmented the colors are.

-Myles had one of the most sophisticated internal colour guidance systems that I have seen, man or woman.
+Myles had one of the most sophisticated internal colour guidance systems that I have seen in anyone.
 He could see the effects with ease, in others and in himself.
-He could describe what was happening under the colour influence using unconventional analogies that scratched well beyond the surface.
-He could direct his own analysis after having watched his wife.
-He originated the expression, the face in hi-def, that I have used to describe the sharp focus of the facial structure in right colour.
+He could describe what was happening under colour influence using unconventional analogies that scratched well beyond the surface.
+He could direct his own analysis after having watched that of his wife.

 The PCA proceeded quite quickly because the optical effects were so undeniable.
 There was no other Season to which he could possibly have belonged.

 Among the Bright Winter test drapes is a gleaming dark sapphire fabric.
-Not only is it electric blue, it is very shiny.
+Not only is it electric blue, it is shiny.
 Nobody, but nobody, can balance that color unless they are Bright Winter.
-It dominates even True Winter unquestionably.
-Myles wore it with ease, and without fidgeting the way men do in shiny fabric.
-He felt confident, attractive, and relaxed.
+Myles wore it with ease, and appeared confident, attractive, and relaxed.

 The Bright Winter Man

 Spring makes this personal colour palette the lightest of the 3 Winters, so he wears white extremely well.
 White combined with a bigger dark block is better.
-White (or icy light)+bigger very dark block+small bright accent=even better.
-Dark + bright is equally great.
-Only Bright Winter men can still be taken seriously in these pairings.
-Men of other Seasons are somewhere between dominated-by-clothing and rapper-snowboarder-silly.
+White (or icy light) with a medium or dark neutral block and the addition of a bright accent area may be his best look.
+This may be as easy as a navy suit, white shirt, and navy tie with an emerald or fuchsia stripe.

-His biggest problem may be not looking too formal.
+Forma wear takes no planning.
 Even a black-brown or ink-navy suit will look like a tux with a white shirt.
 Dark charcoal gray will be a fantastic suit color.
 With an icy violet shirt?
-Only one guy in the room will be doing that, the only one everyone is looking at.
-He looks commanding and interesting, but that violet softens him a bit.
-It even hints at playfulness.
+Only one guy in the room will be doing that, and looking commanding and interesting.
+The violet softens him a bit and hints at playfulness.

 For men, Colour Analysis is more about looking good than the spiritual journey that it becomes for women.
 They understand that the viewer interprets appearance as education, social status, risk-taking, and creativity.
 For a man, clothing is an investment in themselves and their business.
 Fair or not, appearance is a factor that helps people decide how much money they are willing to give us.